 3. AI Architect

 As would be expected, Artificial Intelligence is high on the list of top in demand careers for 2021 onwards.
-As AI becomes more prevalent in the workplace the need for suitably qualified staff is rising and in terms of what jobs are in demand right now, this one features high on the list.
+As AI becomes more prevalent in the workplace the need for suitably qualified staff is rising.
+In terms of what tech jobs in DC and other large cities are in demand right now, this one features high on the list.

 Qualifications are likely to include a masters in computer science, AI or data science as well as some experience in analytics or data.
 A combination of good understanding of technical concepts coupled with excellent communication skills should be a prerequisite for this role.
 Other skills to look out for should be machine learning and natural processing skills, AI application programming, time management and strategic thinking.
 To attract the right candidates, salaries should start from $120,250 up to $189,000.